 How Are Special Damages Valued?

-You must provide proof of your expenditure and evidence of your losses.
+You must provide proof of your expenditure and evidence of your losses, because special damages are not awarded in every successful medical negligence claim.
 This could be in the form of receipts, bank statements and other relevant documentation.

 One of our expert advisers can offer you free advice if you would like to find out how you can proceed.
 Moreover, they are also capable of answering your questions regarding unnecessary surgery compensation.